mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 fusedFilter       100,000,056  192  OK
 ```

-If we introduce `Skip`, `g` ceases to be self-recursive (adjustments to
+If we introduce `Skip`, `g` ceases to be self-recursive (the adjustments to
-other functions are not shown here):
+the other functions are not shown here):

 ```haskell
 -- <…>